openvinotoolkit/nncf/docs/Usage.md

   - Turn off the `Dropout` layers (and similar ones like `DropConnect`) when training a network with quantization or sparsity
   - It is better to turn off additional regularization in the loss function (for example, L2 regularization via `weight_decay`) when training the network with RB sparsity, since it already imposes an L0 regularization term.

-#### Step 4 (optional): Export the compressed model to ONNX
+#### Step 4: Export the compressed model
-After the compressed model has been fine-tuned to acceptable accuracy and compression stages, you can export it to ONNX format.
+After the compressed model has been fine-tuned to acceptable accuracy and compression stages, you can export it.
 There are two ways to export a model.

 First, you have to call the compression controller's `export_model` method to properly export the model with compression specifics into ONNX:
 ```python